-- Work independently in constructing own learning models, plan and undertake tasks including working to deadlines, and accept accountability for own learning decisions. - Reflect on and appraise learning needs and adopt appropriate learning strategies. - Practical competences in applying research methods to the investigation of social life including: - Quantitative techniques of survey design and administration, data analysis using computers and the production of research reports. - Qualitative techniques of interviewing and observation. - Develop a critical capacity to analyse and interpret existing data, for example, official statistics. - Relate sociological and criminological theorizing to research practice. - Further develop basic skills of practical research. - Develop an awareness of bias in methodological procedures. - Collect relevant information, assimilate knowledge, and marshal a coherent and rational argument. - Draw independent conclusions based on rigorous, analytical and critical assessment of different viewpoints.
+- Work independently in constructing own learning models, plan and undertake tasks including working to deadlines, and accept accountability for own learning decisions. - Reflect on and appraise learning needs and adopt appropriate learning strategies. - Practical competences in applying research methods to the investigation of social life including: - Quantitative techniques of survey design and administration, data analysis using computers and the production of research reports. - Qualitative techniques of interviewing and observation. - Develop a critical capacity to analyse and interpret existing data, for example, official statistics. - Relate sociological theorizing to research practice. - Further develop basic skills of practical research. - Develop an awareness of bias in methodological procedures. - Collect relevant information, assimilate knowledge, and marshal a coherent and rational argument. - Draw independent conclusions based on rigorous, analytical and critical assessment of different viewpoints.

-- Practical, research and independent learning skills are developed through a range of techniques including formal study skills workshops, seminar preparation and presentation, researching, planning and producing a range of coursework assignments and practical, task-based, workshops. - Practical, research and independent learning skills are assessed by a number of methods, including, examinations, coursework oral presentations, practical workshop based tasks, group work and project work.
+- Intellectual and cognitive skills are developed by means of a range of techniques including formal study skills, workshops, seminar preparation and presentation, researching, planning and producing a range of coursework assignments and workshops, including Moodle based learning. - Intellectual and cognitive skills are assessed by a number of methods, including, examinations, coursework, oral presentations, practical workshop based tasks, group work and project work, and Moodle based assessment.